'In the beginning was the Word'

 One of our defining features as human persons is our ability to use language.
 Being made in the image and likeness of God, each child comes to school with this wonderful capacity to know and to love.
 Language is one of our great powers.
-One of the ways that God speaks to us is with words and with words we relate to each other.
-It is with words that past generations speak to us; this is how we encounter what is true and noble and beautiful in our cultural heritage.
+One of the ways that God speaks to us is with words.
+With words we relate to each other.
+It is with words that past generations speak to us; this is how we encounter what is true and good and beautiful in our cultural heritage.

 Children are language experts – how quickly they learn one, two or even more languages as small children.
-At St Mary’s we build on this by enabling pupils to speak and listen in a variety of situations including story-telling, drama and debate.
+At St Mary’s we build on this by enabling pupils to become good listeners and good speakers in a variety of situations including listening to teacher, story-telling, drama and debate.
 All lessons involve the use of language for different purposes.
-Teachers provide a good model of correct, coherent, creative use of words, to discover and share the truth of what is being studied.
+Teachers provide an excellent model of correct grammar and clear, coherent expression.
 Being a good listener reflects the dignity of each person we speak to.
 Learning to be silent helps to build an interior life and to develop concentration.
 Make sure that you provide silent time for your child, for prayer, to read and simply to be comfortable being quiet and to build up an interior life.

 'Any book which inspires us to